-Despite enormous progress towards achieving the Millennium Development Goals, more than 800 million people still live in extreme poverty and suffer from hunger.
+Despite tremendous progress in achieving the Global Sustainable Development Goals (SDGs), 736 million people live in extreme poverty on less than $ 1.90 a day.
+In 2017, also more than 821 million people suffered from hunger and malnutrition worldwide, according to the latest report from the United Nations Food and Agriculture Organization (FAO).
 Although enough food is produced worldwide, access is not secured for everybody.
-In particular the rural population in is affected by hunger and undernourishment, since they cannot afford to buy food.
-Moreover, they often lack property and use rights to land, lack access to basic services and are excluded from policy-decision making processes.
-This is also visible in many agricultural and food security policy in partner countries, which are often neglecting subsistence and smallholder farmers.
+People living in rural areas are particularly affected by hunger and undernourishment, since they cannot afford to buy food.
+Moreover, they often lack property and use rights to land as well as access to basic services and are excluded from policy-decision making processes.
+This is also visible in the agricultural and food security policy of many countries: They often neglect subsistence and smallholder farmers.

-Food security is thus predominately a question of equal distribution of of resources, goods and services.
-The problems of chronically food insecure people are exacerbated by massive crop failures due to climate disasters, such as droughts or floods, social conflicts and political unrest.
+Food security is predominately a question of equal distribution of resources, goods and services.
+The challenges of people facing chronic food insecurity are exacerbated by massive crop failures due to climate disasters, such as droughts or floods, social conflicts and political unrest.
 Food and water are becoming scarce.
-Famines are not only resulting in losses of human life but also potentially destabilise whole regions, resulting in warlike conflicts and migration.
+Famines do not only lead to the loss of human life, but also potentially destabilize whole regions, causing warlike conflicts and migration.